microstijn/BioGeoSeed/README.md

 * Flexible Output: Allows users to generate data for a single point (generate_seed) or create full-depth vertical profiles that can be plotted and saved to a CSV file (generate_profile).

-## Planed features
-A planned future enhancement is to allow users to provide their own empirical data for key variables (e.g., a measured oxygen or nitrate profile).
-The package would then use this data as a boundary condition to constrain the internal models and calculate the remaining dependent chemical species.
+* User Data Integration: Allows you to provide your own measured data for key variables like oxygen, phosphate, and temperature.
+The model then uses this data to constrain its calculations and generate a more accurate, site-specific seed.

 ## Module breakdown
 The package is organized into a series of specialized modules, each responsible for a different aspect of the calculation.
 The Assembler.jl module orchestrates the calls to these components in the correct sequence.